curl/everything-curl/usingcurl/tls.md

     curl --pinnedpubkey "sha256//83d34tasd3rt..." https://example.com/

-This feature is not supported by all TLS backends.
+This feature is not supported by all TLS back-ends.

 ## OCSP stapling